/

 Skunks are active at night.
 When the sun sets, they hunt for food.
 The darkness keeps them safe from predators.
 It’s also the quiet time when most humans are resting.
 You may not see them, but they could be near, exploring your garden after dusk.

-Dive deeper into food as Insects + Skunk Diet and Feeding Habits by checking out this article.
-What Food Is Poisonous To Skunks
+Expand your knowledge about food as other + Skunk Diet and Feeding Habits with this article.
+Do Skunks Eat Clover?

 The Quest For Grubs And Insects